Area view of Atlanta

 Best Neighborhoods to Live in Atlanta If You Are on a Budget

-Let’s face it – stress free moving is not possible if you don’t plan everything and calculate your overall costs.
-If you are on a tight budget while relocating, finding affordable housing should be at the top of your priority list.
+Let’s face it – stress-free moving is not possible if you don’t plan everything and calculate your overall costs.
+If you are cross-country moving on a tight budget, finding affordable housing should be at the top of your priority list.
 Housing plays a major role in the overall cost of living in Atlanta, that’s why the main question is – are you planning on buying or renting an apartment?
 ALT has areas that can cater to the needs of potential homeowners as well as renters.
-See for yourself if almost 65% of current residents that say there is a healthy variety of homes are right.
+See for yourself if almost 65% of current residents who say there is a healthy variety of homes are right.

 Harland Terrace and Campbellton Road Are Atlanta Neighborhoods With Some of the Lowest Rents

 Approximately 57% of all Atlanta’s residents rent their houses.
 If you want to be one of them, there is a way to find a home without spending all of your savings.
 According to the website ApartmentGuide, two locations with some of the lowest rent prices in ATL are Harland Terrace and Campbellton Road.
-Both of these are located in the Southwestern part of the metropolis, and if you want to become a resident, you should know the average rent price:
+Both of these are located in the city’s Southwestern part, and if you want to become a resident, you should know the average rent price:

 • Harland Terrace – 90% of residents rent their homes, and the price of a one-bedroom apartment is around $575.